Facebook

 The Link Between Diabetes And Oral Health Complications

-Living with diabetes in South Africa comes with its challenges, but what many don’t realize is the profound impact it can have on oral health.
+Living with diabetes in South Africa presents unique challenges, but what many don’t realize is the profound impact it can have on oral health.

 As someone who has navigated the complexities of managing diabetes firsthand, I’ve come to understand the critical connection between blood sugar levels and oral well-being.